Is Florida a Community Property State?

 Our family law attorneys at RTRLAW work closely with financial experts, forensic accountants, and business valuation professionals to:

-• Accurately identify and classify marital vs. separate property: We ensure that property acquired before marriage or through inheritance is properly protected and marital assets are fairly accounted for.
+• Accurately identify and classify marital assets vs. separate property: We ensure that property acquired before marriage or through inheritance is properly protected and marital assets are fairly accounted for.

 • Trace commingled funds: If separate property was blended with marital property, such as depositing inherited money into a joint account or using it to purchase a shared asset, we help clarify ownership through meticulous financial tracing.